 Mumbai Siddhivinayak Temple of Lord Ganesha

 Lord Ganesha is called by the name siddhivinayak in the state.
-The temple was previously a tiny place of worship but gradually it is brought up to a grand temple that is stands now in this 20th century.
-The temple was funded by an Agri woman who was childless and therefore built it to grant blessings to other barren women.
-Politicians, Bollywood film stars and many other great people are seen to offer puja in this temple.
+The temple was previously a tiny place of worship but gradually it is brought up to a grand temple that stands now in this 20th century.
+The temple was funded by an Agri woman who was childless and therefore built to grant blessings to other barren women.
+Politicians, Bollywood film stars, and many other great people are seen offering puja in this temple.
 Once it was prophesized by a Hindu saint Swami Samarth that he once buried two idols in front of the temple and after 21 years a mandar tree came out of the spot with Lord Ganesha on its branches.
-The temple receives donation of more than 100 million in a year and is said to be the richest temple in the state.
+The temple receives donations of more than 100 million in a year and is said to be the richest temple in the state.

 Amazing facts about the temple